Use the Read Files SDK Method (Tutorial)

 Import libraries

 To get started, set up your environment to interact with HISE programmatically and access all available SDK functions.
-For details, see Use Hise SDK Methods.
+For details, see Use Hise SDK Methods and Get Help in the IDE.

 1. Navigate to HISE, and use your organizational email address to sign in.

 2. Open an IDE.
-For instructions, see Create Your First HISE NextGen IDE (Tutorial).
+For instructions, see Create Your First HISE IDE (Tutorial).

 3. For programmatic access to HISE functions and efficient handling of tabular data, import the Python SDK and the pandas library.